jwu04/mapping.github.io/docs/concepts/README.md

 The first major topic in mapping is **rhythm**.

 Before we discuss what rhythm is, it is important to note what maps consist of in the first place.
 Maps consist of **circles**, **sliders**, and **spinners**.

+There are also two types of rhythms that exist.

+## Types of Rhythm

+There are also two types of rhythm that exist in osu!: **active** and **passive rhythm**.

+**Active rhythm** are objects that you can click (e.g. circles and sliderheads).

+**Passive rhythm** are objects that you can't click (e.g. slidertails and slider reverses).

+The only exception to this are spinners; they fall into a gray area where they aren't necessarily active or passive because you need to spin to clear it.
+That being said, spinners will not be used frequently enough in a map to require a classification.

 Now that we know what maps are made of, we can now define what rhythm is in a map.

 ## Definition